Engineering Program (CTE)

 *This class can be repeated for elective credit.

-This course focuses on using the engineering design process, robotic systems, and engineering teams to solve game-centered problems.
-Students will work with FIRST robotics components and kits.
+This project-based course focuses on using the engineering design process, robotic systems, and engineering teams to solve game-centered problems.
+Students will work with FIRST Robotics Competition (FRC) components and kits.
 They will learn to interface with complex control systems using various programming languages and expand their capacity to design and fabricate complex mechanical systems.
 They will also test their designs to collect and analyze data to enhance robotic functions.
+Students in this course will complete projects connected to the development and competition strategy of the school’s FRC team, the PioBytes.

 *This course can be applied to the Honors Diploma.